When the Water Rises: Recent Paintings by Julie Heffernan

 This is an amazing opportunity for you to meet a living, prolific artist.

-Jonathan McFadden: Let Me Be Part of Your Search History is organized by the University of Houston-Clear Lake Art Gallery and is made possible through the generosity of Art Colony Association, producer of the Bayou City Art Festivals.
-Any person needing an accommodation for a disability to participate in this program should contact the UHCL Art Gallery at 281-283-2060 or email@example.com at least one week before the event to arrange for the accommodation.
+Any person needing an accommodation for a disability in order to participate should contact UHCL Art Gallery at 281-283-2065 or firstname.lastname@example.org at least one week prior to the event to arrange for the accommodation.